Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/prework/index.md

 #### Confirmation email

-The NHS-R Community confirmation email will include: the link to the workshop, the RStudio Cloud workspace url and you should also receive a calendar invitation.
+The NHS-R Community confirmation email will include: the link to the workshop, the Posit Cloud work space url and you should also receive a calendar invitation.
 If you are not sure that you can access zoom from your work laptop, please join a test zoom meeting coordinated by NHS-R Community.

 #### Any problems